esper-io/console_docs/docs/learning-center/faq.md

 ## How to Access FAQs From the Learning Centre?

-Step 1: Go to the learning center and choose the ‘Frequently Asked Questions’ from the slide-out.
+Step 1: Go to the learning center and choose ‘Frequently Asked Questions’ from the slide-out.